 Of course, when Disney did have cause to actually portray Dionysus (in the animated film Hercules, from 1997), they did not come up with as flattering a portrayal …

 But who wouldn’t want two of their favourite things to be united?
-And thinking a bit deeper, there are reasons why Bacchus might have been a relevant influence on this 19th century fairy tale.
+And thinking a bit deeper, there are reasons why Bacchus might have been a relevant influence on this fairy tale, popularised in 19th century France from which the Disney version originates.
 Dionysus was known for his transformative power, existing himself in a liminal space between human and god, male and female, and animal and human, regularly taking the shape of wild animals as well as androgynous beauties.
 His human mother Semele was burned to a crisp while carrying him, and his father, Zeus, sewed the unborn baby into his thigh to continue developing.
 Therefore he even changed the mighty Zeus into a maternal figure, a fact reflected in his popular title of ‘borne of two mothers’.
 Changing sailors into dolphins, women into trees, appearing himself as a horned bull or snake as well as an effeminate youth, his powers of bodily transformation are a physical variant of the more potent power he wields over psychic states of intoxication, ecstasy, inspiration and revelry.

 Dionysus shows a way of being strong outside traditional, masculine, violent displays of power.
 And, like a lot of Ancient Greek culture, he resonates with a very 21st century sensibility.
 However, he remains morally and ethically ambiguous as all the pantheon of Ancient Greek deities remain, resisting more recent religions’ codes of right and wrong.
 And I think I like that best of all.